Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 Colour Part of the body Adult message Child message Activity ideas

-Red (pomegranate) Heart Red fruits contain antioxidants such as ellagic acid which may help protect against heart disease and has been reported to help reduce blood pressure and cholesterol Helps keep our hearts healthy
+Red (pomegranate) Heart Red fruits contain antioxidants such as ellagic acid which may help protect against heart disease and has been reported to help reduce blood pressure and cholesterol Red fruits are our heart helpers

 • Talk about why our hearts are important and what their function is

-Orange (papaya) Eyes – daytime vision Orange fruits contain nutrients including lutein and beta-carotene, which help keep our vision healthy A really good source of vitamin A which helps us to see more clearly
+Orange (papaya) Eyes – daytime vision Orange fruits contain nutrients including lutein and beta-carotene, which help keep our vision healthy Orange fruits are our eye helpers

 • Talk about why we need our eyes